Office of Consumer Health Insurance 2005 Annual Report

-The repricing of claims, through non-directed provider networks, has left consumers struggling with collection activities of providers who believe that their services have unfairly and extra-contractually reduced.
+The re-pricing of claims, through non-directed provider networks, has left consumers struggling with collection activities of providers who believe that their fees have unfairly and extra-contractually reduced.

 The Medicare Prescription Drug, Improvement and Modernization Act (MMA) of 2003 (P.L.
 108-173) added Section 223, Health Savings Accounts (HSAs) to the Internal Revenue Code and to the mix of Health Care Options.
 An HSA is a tax-exempt trust established exclusively to pay for qualified medical expenses of the account beneficiary who is covered under a high-deductible health plan.

 So far, the early growth rate of HSAs far exceeds that of medical savings accounts first offered in 1997.
 Premiums for HSA linked products are much lower than those for traditional plans due to the cost sharing requirements imposed on enrollees.
 One of the advantages of an HSA is that unspent HSA funds rollover and remain with the employee.
-It is believed that most employers will seriously consider these new types of arrangements.
+It is believed that most employers will seriously consider these new types of arrangements in the future.

 Many large employers, as well as state and local governments are requiring the use of mail order drug programs.
 Any prescription that is considered to be a maintenance medication is required to be filled by mail order companies.
 The main reason for such requirement is cost.
-Receiving drugs through mail order companies can be less expensive because of the reduced cost of filling the prescription due to the lower overhead of mail order companies.
-It is estimated that more than 600 employers and more than 15 million employees use a mail order drug program.
+Receiving drugs through mail order companies can be less expensive because of the lower overhead of mail order companies versus that of a pharmacy.

 In an effort to help control the rising cost of employer health coverage, many employers are reducing benefits or terminating retiree health coverage.
 Employees who have worked for years for an employer thinking they would have benefits available upon retirement are surprised to learn that those benefits are gone or reduced to such a level that they provide little coverage or provided at such a high cost that they are unaffordable.